 September 13, 2019

 Chapel Hill Presbyterian Church, Gig Harbor, WA

-When a warrior lays down his arms, he or she continues to carry the burden of memory, often related to combat trauma.
-Memories that are often too painful and too heavy to bear alone.
-The Prayer Breakfast was created to provide the civilian community with the privilege of sharing the burden.
-The annual event offers an illuminating morning to witness the stories of overcoming adversity and the determination to overcome their personal battles.
-Every soldier has a story.
-Join us as our community listens to how our veterans have transitioned from defending our country to preparing for their future with a renewed sense of hope and healing.
+We know that every soldier has a story.
+When a warrior lays down his arms, he or she continues to carry the burden of memory not always but often related to combat trauma.
+These memories can be too heavy to burden alone.
+You are invited as a community to listen and learn how our veterans have transitioned from defending our country to preparing for their future with a renewed sense of hope and healing.

 Bringing the fight to Human Trafficking

 Jeff Tiegs is a Counter Terrorism and Counter Insurgency Expert with over 25 years of service in US Army Special Operations.
 He has commanded units during combat operations around the globe including Panama, Iraq, and Afghanistan.

 In addition to combat experience, his non- traditional assignments were influential at the policy and strategy levels of the US Government.
 He is taking those hard-earned skills and applying them to combat sex traffickers and the exploitation of women and children.
 As the Chief Operating Officer for Guardian Group, his team leads a nationwide network of veterans who partner with law enforcement agencies to put an end to sex trafficking in the United States.
 He has a Master of Arts in National Security and Strategic Studies from the Naval War College.

 For more information visit: TheGuardianGroup.org